ZichengXu/Decoding-Tree-Sketching/README.md

 ## 🧪 Running Experiments

 Our experimental workflow is designed to be configurable and reproducible.
-The core logic is in `decoding_tree_sketching/run_experiment.py`, which reads model/dataset configurations from `configs/config.yaml` and accepts hyperparameters from the command line.

 #### 1\.
-Configuration File (`configs/config.yaml`)

-This file contains all fundamental configuration settings, such as model names, dataset paths, output directories, and default parameters tailored for each dataset.
-Before running any experiments, you must edit this file to set your own paths and related parameters.

-#### 2\.
-Run Paper Experiments
+Reproduce Our Results for DeepSeek-R1-distilled-Qwen-7B/1.5B on AIME Benchmark

 To reproduce main results from the paper, use the provided bash scripts in the `scripts/` directory.